 The South Island robin (Petroica australis) is similar to the North Island species, but is pale yellow underneath and more evenly dark on top.
 The male has a distinct boundary between the dark grey and pale yellow on its upper chest.

 There are two subspecies – South Island and Stewart Island robins.

 Black robins (Petroica traversi) are endemic to the Chatham Islands.
 They made a dramatic recovery from a low point of five birds in 1979, thanks to skilled management by staff of the New Zealand Wildlife Service and the breeding prowess of one female, Old Blue.
 The birds were moved to better habitats, and eggs were given to tomtits to raise so the robins would keep laying.
-By 2004, there were over 200 birds.
+By 2022, there were about 290 birds across two islands.